enigmosity/learn-aws/developer-associate/exam-questions.md

 - TODO: look into the $LATEST alias, $LATEST version has two ARNs associated with it, Qualified ARN and Unqualified ARN.
 What does that mean?
 [Probably start here.](https://docs.aws.amazon.com/lambda/latest/dg/configuration-versions.html)
 - a *Publish version* is a snapshot coy of a Lambda Function code and configuration in $LATEST version.
 No configuration changes can be done to a published version and it has a unique ARN which cannot be modified.
 - best practice is to avoid using recursive Lambda functions, as it could lead to an unintended volu,e of function invocations and escalated costs.
 If you do create one, set the concurrent execution limit to Zerp to immediately throttle all invocations to the function while you update the code.
+- Lambda functions have a default timeout of 3 seconds.
+This timeout can be expanded to 900 seconds
+- to deal with `LambdaThrottledExceptions` while using Cognito Events you need to implement retries on synchronous operations while writing the lambda function
+- minimise deployment package to runtime necessities.
+For functions in Java and .Net, avoid uploading the entire AWS SDK library.
+Instead selectively depend on modules which pick up components of the SDK you need.
+- by default, an alias points to a single Lambda version.
+When the alias is updated to point to a different version incoming request traffic instantly points to the updated version.
+This exposes that lias to any potential instabilities introduced by the new version.
+To minimise impact, implement the routing-config parameter of the Lambda alias that allows you to point to two different versionf of the lambda and dictate what percentage of incoming traffic is sent to each.

 ## CloudFormation